 Teen Therapy

-Psychotherapy, sometimes referred to as “talk therapy,” offers a collaborative space for teens to explore identity, manage peer and family relationships, and work through the emotional transitions of this stage of life.
-Many adolescents come to therapy seeking relief from intense anxiety, excessive worry, intrusive or overwhelming thoughts, low mood, social challenges, behaviors that feel hard to control (often driven by anxiety), or a sense of feeling “stuck.”
+Psychotherapy, sometimes referred to as “talk therapy,” offers a collaborative and private space for teens to manage peer and family relationships, explore identity and work through the emotional transitions of this stage of life.

 For a deeper dive into psychotherapy itself, parents and teens may find the Psychotherapy for Adults page a helpful starting point.